 “In a school with a culture of recognition and appreciation both students and staff do more than is expected; courtesy is common and relationships are warmer and friendlier.
 Appreciation is not an option, it is essential.”
-Dan Tollett
+Dr. Dan Tollett, Utrust Administrator

 The Utrust Appreciation Program (UAP) has proven to be a great asset for participating schools and school districts.
 It provides an opportunity to improve both student and staff morale as individuals in each group recognize and honor the other It changes the culture of the school to one defined by intentional and sincere appreciation.

 The Principal is the Key.
 The principal is the key to the success of the program.
-Our model will produce excellent results if the principal fully supports the program and encourages faculty and staff to participate.
+The Utrust model will produce excellent results if the principal fully supports the program and encourages faculty and staff to participate.
 The program is built on the notion that, “Everyone Does a Little So No One Does a Lot.”
 This results in a successful program where everyone has a small portion of responsibility to make the school be characterized by an attitude of gratitude and to make appreciation days the best they can be.
-The more staff members involved, the better the program.
+The more student, staff and even community members involved, the better the program.

 To start an employee appreciation program in a school, the principal should:

 1. Appoint a School Coordinator.
-The School Coordinator will work with the A-Team to help plan out the celebrations for the appreciation days.
-Consider appointing a guidance counselor, assistant principal, librarian, related arts teacher.
+The School Coordinator will work with the A-Team Advisers to help plan out the celebrations for the appreciation days.
+Consider appointing a guidance counselor, assistant principal, librarian or related arts teacher.
 However, some of the best coordinators in in the stare are classroom teachers or strong support staff members who particularly want to do the job..
 The person must be organized, able to enlist support and delegate responsibility.
 When the school coordinator has help from a G-Force Adviser and three A-Team Advisers (described below) the job requires less than one hour per week.

 2. Appoint a G-Force Adviser.
 The G-Force Adviser is the champion of the G-Force.
-This person makes certain that G-Force members understand the responsibilities and it encourages them from time to time as they carry out these responsibilities.
-The G-Force Adviser also share specific assignments and monthly missions with the G-Force members.
+This person makes certain that G-Force members understand their responsibilities and encourages them from time to time as they carry out these responsibilities.
+The G-Force Adviser also shares specific assignments and monthly missions with the G-Force members (provided by Utrust).

 3. Appoint A-Team Advisers.
-With the help of the school coordinator, select three advisers for the A-Team (Action, Creative and Paparazzi).
+With the help of the school coordinator, select three advisers for the A-Team, one each for the Action, Creative and Paparazzi Crews.

 4. Ask Homeroom Teachers to Appoint G-Force Members.
 Each homeroom is represented on the G-Force by two students selected by the homeroom teacher.
 Click here for a sample memo to send out to the teachers to identify G-Force members.

 5. Ask Teachers to Thank a Student each quarter.
 In a faculty meeting, encourage teachers to select a student each quarter and express appreciation to them for something specific they have done.
 Encourage them to include students who are making progress toward behavioral as well as academic goals, not just the best students.

 6. Support the Program.
-This program will flourish with the principal’s strong support.
-The principal can boost the program tremendously by encouraging every student and staff member to support and participate in the program to honor and recognize the work of the A-Team and the G-Force.
+This program will flourish with the principal’s active support.
+The principal can boost the program tremendously by encouraging every student and staff member to support and participate in the program to honor and recognize the work of others.

-The Utrust website contains information about the various roles used in our model, including the School Coordinator, G-Force Adviser, G-Force, A-Team and A-Team advisers.
+The Utrust website contains information about the various roles in the Utrust model, including the School Coordinator, G-Force Adviser, G-Force, A-Team and A-Team advisers.
 These guides help staff and students in leading the school to have a successful employee appreciation program.